Signology/signology-api/README.md

-The source code and documentation repo of Signology API gateway for Bangkit Capstone Project, built using Flask and SQLAlchemy along with powerful sign language Machine Learning Models
+The source code and documentation repo of Signology API gateway for Bangkit Capstone Project, built using Flask and SQLAlchemy along with powerful sign language machine learning models